Stimulus hopes lift FTSE 100; miners, industrials jump | Business

 - United Kingdom

 London's FTSE 100 rose on Monday, led by mining and industrial stocks, as demand for risky equities globally returned on the prospect of central banks sticking to loose monetary policies amid signs of a slowdown in global growth.
-The export-heavy FTSE 100 was up 0.3% by 0706 GMT, with mining stocks gaining 0.7% as aluminium prices hit their highest in more than 10 years.
+The export-heavy FTSE 100 was up 0.5% by 0744 GMT, with mining stocks gaining 0.7% as aluminum prices hit their highest in more than 10 years.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)